On Non-Destructive Testing

 The projections capture the subject from every angle and can be assembled into a single 3D model for easy manipulation and study.
 Because it is a composite made of many images, the model shows features beneath the exterior surface of the subject with an incredible amount of detail — far more clarity than afforded by conventional radiography methods.
 CT also employs the precision of 3D scanning methods, allowing the computer to measure internal components and flaws volumetrically by comparing the scanned model to its CAD model.

 Though this technology has been available to the medical field for decades, it was a costly and cumbersome prospect for use in other industries.
 Due to recent improvements in complementary technology, such as computers with greater processing power and more sensitive DR imaging panels however, Computed Tomography has become a practical testing method for industrial inspections.
 Scanning test materials now takes a relatively small amount of time, whereas before the process of assembling the 3D model took hours.
 The improved DR imaging panels are the reason for the higher level of visual detail in each X-rayed projection.

 ATS and CT Scanning Services

-Applied Technical Services, Inc. has provided engineering consulting and industrial inspection services for over 50 years.
+Applied Technical Services, LLC has provided engineering consulting and industrial inspection services for over 50 years.
 We are excited to add Industrial Computed Tomography to our already long list of inspection methods provided.
 Our talented and certified technicians will analyze clients’ critical equipment parts with our industry-leading CT inspection tools, and assess any current or impending problems.
 We offer our satisfied clients the most appropriate inspection for their situation, and thorough analysis of their cause for concern at a competitive price – see what ATS can do for you today.